Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

-- Recent graduate with a Bachelor’s degree Business Administration and experience in customer service and sales.
-Experienced in working as part of a team and an excellent ability to communicate.
+- Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
+A proven ability to work as the team environment and has good communication skills.

 Education: